Urine Test May Provide Less Invasive Option for Prostate Cancer Diagnosis

 Findings:

 Combined investigation of RNA and dietary degradation byproducts provided distinguishing test results that separated healthy patients from known pathological prostate cases.
-Urinary test provided results that indicated cancer-specific changes in the RNA sequence and metabolites.
+Researchers found that urine from men with prostate cancer consistently contained distinctive metabolic and RNA markers not present in healthy individuals.

 Urine Cancer Test